 From kneading to nudging, our feline friends give us so much and ask for little in return.
-These affectionate activities show that your cats trust you – and trust that you will take care of them.
+These affectionate activities show that your cat trusts you – and trusts that you will take care of her.
 A long, happy and healthy life for any cat starts with a preventive plan that incorporates vaccines.

-More cats are infected with rabies than any other pet in the U.S. And all it takes to contract this deadly disease is exposure to an infected animal through a bite.1 Vaccination is the best way to help protect your pet against rabies.
+More cats are infected with rabies than any other pet in the U.S.1, and all it takes to contract this deadly disease is exposure to an infected animal through a bite2.
+Vaccination is an important way to help protect your pet against rabies.

-The PUREVAX ® Feline Rabies vaccines provide protection without the need for adjuvants, vaccine additives that may present potential risks to feline patients, such as injection site reactions and chronic inflammation.2,3
+The PUREVAX ® Feline Rabies vaccines provide protection without the need for adjuvants, vaccine additives that may present potential risks to feline patients, such as injection site reactions and chronic inflammation3,4.

-PUREVAX Feline Rabies vaccines are the only rabies vaccines made specially for cats.
-They are proven to provide effective protection that’s pure and safe.
+PUREVAX Feline Rabies vaccines are the only rabies vaccines made specifically for cats.
+They are pure, safe and proven to provide effective protection.

 There is no cure or treatment for rabies and infection is fatal.
-Initial signs of a rabies infection include noticeable changes in temperament, in which the animal may become aggressive and anxious.4
+Initial signs of a rabies infection include noticeable changes in temperament, in which the animal may become aggressive and anxious5.

 Did you know that there are many animals that can transmit rabies?
-Your cat could be at risk of exposure from rabid raccoons, bats, skunks, foxes and coyotes.5 Indoor cats can even come in contact with bats -- another reservoir for this devastating virus.
+Your cat could be at risk of exposure from rabid raccoons, bats, skunks, foxes and coyotes1.
+Indoor cats can even come in contact with bats – an important reservoir for this devastating virus.

-U.S. households own more than 85.8 million cats.6 Even with cats kept strictly indoors, it is still important to get them vaccinated.
+There are approximately 94.2 million pet cats in the U.S.6.
+Even with cats kept strictly indoors, it is still important to get them vaccinated.

-In 2013, nearly 250 cats were diagnosed with rabies, which was almost three times higher than the number of rabid dogs.5
+In 2015, nearly 250 cats were diagnosed with rabies, which was almost three times higher than the number of rabid dogs1.

-Did you know kittens as young as 12 weeks can be vaccinated?
-Talk to your veterinarian about PUREVAX Feline Rabies vaccines, the only adjuvant-free rabies vaccines available.7
+Did you know kittens as young as 12 weeks of age can be vaccinated?
+Talk to your veterinarian about PUREVAX Feline Rabies vaccines, the only adjuvant-free rabies vaccines available.